Best Hydration Packs for Ultra Running (2025): Expert Guide & Reviews

 • On-the-Go Accessibility: This is huge.
 You need to grab hydration, nutrition, phone, gloves, etc., without stopping.
 The placement, size, and closure type of front and side pockets dictate how easily you can do this.
 Every time you stop or slow significantly to access something, you lose time and momentum.
 Vests that let you manage most needs while running offer a real advantage.

-Pole Carry Systems: Stowing Your Sticks
+βœ… 🌟 Pole Carry Systems: Securely Stowing Your Running Poles

 Trekking poles are invaluable on hilly courses.
 An effective pole carrying system is essential if you use them.
 Common options include vertical storage (front/back), horizontal (low back/shoulders), or diagonal (sometimes via a separate quiver like Salomon’s).
 Key factors are ease of stowing/deploying while moving, security (no bouncing!), and non-interference with other pockets.
 Some systems are brilliant; others are awkward afterthoughts.